sebinsua/conventional-component/README.md

         2. **MAY** dispatch a `receiveNextProps(identity, props)` action on `componentWillReceiveProps`.
         3. **MUST** dispatch a `destroy(identity)` action on `componentWillUnmount`.
         4. **MAY** use the higher-order component (HOC) `withLifecycleStateLogic` to achieve this.
-    2. **MAY** implement `receiveChildrenAsFunction` in order to render a user-specified function-as-a-child and otherwise fallback to rendering the `Template`.
+    2. **MAY** implement `withRenderProp` in order to render a user-specified render prop but otherwise fallback to rendering the `Template`.
 4. **MUST** `export` its action creator functions as `actions`.
     1. **MUST** either wrap each of its actions with `withActionIdentity(actionCreator)` or use action creators with the same signature.
 5. **MUST** `export` its reducer as `reducer(state, action)`.